-- Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Updated contractor-owned risks with JPB and consultant staff and forwarded to BBII for comment. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks.
+- Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks.